ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 .. image:: images/Chart_time_1.png

-Here is the "Bar date/time" script:
+This is the "Bar date/time" script:

 ::